-EDT helps dog owners train, manage and rehabilitate their hard-to-train dogs, and feel safe in the process.
+EDT helps dog owners train, manage and rehabilitate their hard-to-train dogs.

-EDT’s Dog Training Philosophy begins with a common respect for all dogs, and has the continued goal of extreme knowledge.
+EDT’s Dog Training Philosophy begins with a common respect for all dogs, and has the continued goal of gaining knowledge.

 EDT is not limited to training only one way.

 A balanced, scientific training approach includes the use of rewards and all tools.
-That means treats, affection, praise, training Collars, E-Collars, etc.
+We are positive trainers that specialize in the humane use of tools.

 Every dog should be cared for in a unique way.
 Of course, that means being carried out by an expert dog handler.